Presidencia25/.github/profile/README.md

 - Strengthen civic participation and direct communication between government and citizens
 - Automate and improve the quality of public services
 - Make government data open, interpretable, and actionable
-- Raise the standard of digital public infrastructure in Mexico
+- Raise the standard of digital public infrastructure

 ---